 Why timing matters

-What you eat affects your gut too.
-Watch the video to see how:
+What you eat affects your gut, too.
+Watch the video to learn more:

 Portioning out your probiotic versus having it all at once

-If you really want to, you can even split up your probiotics dose to rev up its impact on your gut.
+You can even split up your probiotics dose to rev up its impact on your gut if you really want to.
 "If you’re splitting up your dose, it might make sense to take one half in the morning and one half in the evening to maximize the beneficial effect on your gut flora," says Richards.
 Dr. Sonpal agrees, noting that taking probiotics this way won't overwhelm your gut, and "it'll help you assess your system's reaction to the probiotic in increments instead of all at once," he says.
 "It also gives your system the opportunity to adjust to the effect of probiotics at smaller doses."